kaltenburger/homophily_monophily_NHB/README.md

 ### Documentation

-This repository contains all the correponding code to replicate the figures in "Bias and variance in social network structure".
+This repository contains all the correponding code to replicate the figures in "Monophily in social networks introduces similarity among friends-of-friends".
 We provide links to the datasets (Facebook100, AddHealth, Political Blogs, and Noordin Top) in the data sub-folder.

 ### Directions